aditya9211/Crime_Book/README.md

 police or Commissionerate.

-This Project is based on Agile Methodolgy which was done collaboratively by me(Product Owner) along with my 5 team members.
+This Project is based on Agile Methodology which was done collaboratively by me(Product Owner) along with my 5 team members.
 Project work was done in 3 sprints comprising of diifferent tasks to be completed in each sprints.